kali-linex/linex/Documentation/admin-guide/index.rst

-This is the beginning of a section with information of interest to application developers and system integrators doing analysis of the Linux kernel for safety critical applications.
+This is the beginning of a section with information of interest to application developers and system integrators doing analysis of the Linex kernel for safety critical applications.
 Documents supporting analysis of kernel interactions with applications, and key kernel subsystems expectations will be found here.